1 Introduction

 4 How Water Bath Heaters Work

-Gas-fired water bath heaters are a type of indirect process heater designed to safely heat product without contaminating it.
+Gas-fired water bath heaters are a type of indirect process heater designed to safely heat products without contaminating them.
 The heater shell contains the firetube, heating media (water, glycol, or salts), and process coil.

 The process to be heated—typically oil or natural gas—flows through the process coil.
 Carefully controlled heat is introduced into the firetube, transferring heat into the heat media.
-Process moving through the serpentine coil is heated effectively through convection.
+The process moving through the serpentine coil is heated effectively through convection.

 5 Heater Components, Design, and Specifications